 Linford Christie, the man whose ice cold stare and lengthening stride took him all the way to the top of the sprinting world, is calling someone out on social media.
-Britain’s greatest sprinter is rolling around on the floor and laughing his rather compact arse off.
-It’s enough to pique my interest and as I start to forage further, asking more and more questions, hours turn into days.
+Britain’s greatest sprinter is rolling around on the floor laughing his rather compact arse off.
+It’s enough to pique my interest and as I start to forage further, asking more and more questions, a curious picture starts to emerge.
 The subject of Linford’s hilarity is a story of incredible audacity; a tale in which Christie (amongst other sports stars) is unfortunately and unwillingly involved.
 It’s one that reveals a desperately unregulated industry and a man prepared to do almost anything to take people’s money.
 Welcome to the unbelievable world of Scott Francis.

 Francis is a difficult man to pin down, and it doesn’t take much research to find out why.
 On the face of it, he is man obsessed with weight loss and personal fitness, who also seems prone to exaggeration.
 Dig a little deeper and you discover gymfuls of distrust and anger towards a man who has spent a large amount of time making things up.